OuroborosW/Golang-GraphQL-Vue/README.md

-# Golang GraphQL Backend with MongoDB
+## Golang GraphQL Backend with MongoDB

-This repository contains a Golang-based backend that provides GraphQL API for fetching state names.
+This repository, Golang-GraphQL-Vue, contains a Golang-based backend that provides a GraphQL API for fetching state names.
 The data for states is stored in MongoDB.

 Prerequisites
 Golang (latest version recommended)